What's in the Camera Bag: Brent Durand

 Our latest installment of What's in the Camera Bag looks at the gear used by UWPG editor Brent Durand.

 I've been fortunate to shoot with quite a few different camera systems over the past few years.
-Long gone is the day when I had my own DSLR system, but I'm in a fortunate position to borrow gear when leading photo workshops.

 The simplicity of use in small cameras allows us to be more aware in the water and to engage more consciously with marine life.
 Small cameras allow us to pay more attention to dive buddies.
 They're more streamlined and easy to swim with.
 They cost far less and are easy to pack.
 They make prep and cleanup for local diving easy.
 Their affordability allows more of us to share our experiences underwater with divers all over the world.
 In short, small cameras are proving their place in the big camera world.